 Of course, it all depends on the animals, and the researchers will make the final call if it’s safe to go swimming with them, but they also offer a money-back guarantee if you don’t find them.

 It’s not uncommon to see whales from shore, but for a closer look, you can join a whale-watching boat tour to see them up close.
-This is one of the best wildlife tours in Puerto Vallarta!
+This is one of the top Jalisco wildlife encounters!

-Humpback whales are the most common type, but sometimes you can also see brides’ and minke whales.
+Humpback whales are the most common type, but sometimes you can other whale species, such as brides, minke whales, and orcas.